microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Examples/Dialogs/README.md

 InputManager

-Of notable importance is the InputManager which uses the Holotoolkits input system to forward your clicks to the Fitbox.
+Of notable importance is the InputManager which uses the Holotoolkits input system to forward your clicks to the ContentStartPositionModal.
-This works because HoloToolkit\Dialogs\Scripts\Fitbox.cs implements the OnInputClicked(InputClickedEventData eventData)  function of
+This works because HoloToolkit\Dialogs\Scripts\ContentStartPositionModal.cs implements the OnInputClicked(InputClickedEventData eventData)  function of
 HoloToolkit.Unity.InputModule.IInputClickHandler

-In addition the scene has the HoloToolkit\Dialogs\Prefabs\Fitbox prefab set up with some screen content ready for test just press play
+In addition the scene has the HoloToolkit\Dialogs\Prefabs\ContentStartPositionModal prefab set up with some screen content ready for test just press play

-the Hierarchy object ContentYouWantToShowAfterFitBoxClick will be shown after the user clicks on the Fitbox and moved to where the user moved the fitbox to if MoveCollectionOnDismiss was set to true
+the Hierarchy object ContentYouWantToShowAfterClickOnModalwill be shown after the user clicks on the ContentStartPositionModal and moved to where the user moved the ContentStartPositionModal to if MoveCollectionOnDismiss was set to true

 -enjoy